 The Office of Global Studies is a strong proponent of rewarding high-achieving students for their commitment to excellence.
 We believe the University’s hardest-working students deserve the opportunity to expand their international competence through study abroad, so we provide $500 Global Scholars grants to help them accomplish their goals.
 These grants can be applied toward semester programs, as well as “standalone” summer or winter programs (“embedded” programs are not eligible).
 Students will be notified of their eligibility by paper letter and mail twice per academic year.

 The links below highlight application-based scholarship opportunities, but you should think of your existing St. John’s financial aid—and any additional study abroad grants you’d receive toward a semester abroad—as the “base” for determining how much study abroad will really cost you and your family.
-For further information, including making a direct comparison between studying abroad and studying in NYC, please contact our colleagues in the Office of Student Financial Services: William Kuzmack on the Queens campus or Nemaris Rodriguez on the Staten Island Campus.
+For further information, including making a direct comparison between studying abroad and studying in NYC, please contact our colleagues in the Office of Student Financial Services: Kayon Bryson or Maryanne Twomey.
+If you're a veteran interested in studying abroad, please contact Marion Concilio.

 Students from other U.S. universities should also contact their home institution's financial aid office, as well as our Visiting Student page, for specific information on the type of aid available to each individual.

 The Institute of International Education's (IIE) Study Abroad Funding website has a database to help students discover more study abroad program and scholarship opportunities.
 Students in search of more funding should click here to research more opportunities.